 The terms "customer-centric," "authenticity," and "personalization" are perennial marketing buzz words.
 Everyone is trying to market to customers in a way that feels authentic and relevant.
 But in order to do that, we need to know about our customers-that is, we need data!
 As brands started to capture more and more data from their customers, they became capable of segmenting their customers into groups and developing messaging to these particular groups.
 With this came the need to deliver these messages in an efficient way.
 The old process of manually buying and placing ads limited the extent to which brands could target their communications.
-But with the advent of programmatic, brands are able to deliver targeted messaging to a relevant audience by automating the transactions of media via a technology platform, in real-time, while reducing human error.
+But with the advent of programmatic, brands are able to deliver targeted messaging to a relevant audience by automating the transactions of media via a technology platform, in real time, while reducing human error.

 Programmatic has proven its value to the industry, and organizations are devoting more of their digital ad spend to it.
 In fact, according to the Zenith Programmatic Marketing Forecasts 2019 Report, programmatic's share of digital ad spend worldwide is expected to grow to 68% this year.
-Worldwide, programmatic's share of digital ad spend has seen a 54% increase in the last five years.
-More than two of every three display ad dollars are being spent programmatically.
+The total dollars spent on programmatic worldwide has seen a 54% increase in the last five years.
+Worldwide, more than two of every three display ad dollars is being spent programmatically.

-Source: Zenith Programmatic Marketing Forecasts 2019 (excludes search and social media)
+Source: Zenith Programmatic Marketing Forecasts 2019